yh-ng/tp/docs/UserGuide.md

      Noted.
 I've removed this link:
        CS2113 lecture
        https://cs2113Lecture.zoom.com
-     Now you have 0 links in the list.
+     Now you have 0 link(s) in the list.
     ____________________________________________________________

 ```